ctlnorwich/express-mysql-example/README.md

 # Express MySQL Users App

-A simple Node.js app using Express and MySQL to manage users.
-This is intended as a starting point for learning about how express works with databases.
-The application allows anyone to create an account and delete all users including themselves, so it should be extended to include user permissions, form validation and enhanced password security.
+A simple Node.js app using Express and MySQL to manage users, intended as a starting point for learning about how Express works with databases.
+The application allows anyone to create an account and delete all users including themselves!
+It should be extended to include user permissions, form validation and enhanced password security.

 ## Features